 - You might need to install the Adobe Acrobat Reader on your computer to review some linked pages.
 It’s FREE.
 If you don’t have it, click HERE.

 - Find a broken link on this page?
 Please click HERE to email us so that we can fix it.
+In your response please include the link title you clicked on so that we know which link requires repair.
+Thank you for your help!

 SCCA furnishes and maintains a reference shelf in four Brevard Libraries.
 The documents we furnish are chosen for their value to common interest ownership properties – condominiums, HOAs, cooperatives and time shares.
 We buy the books and their updates and we donate them to the libraries at Cocoa Beach, Cocoa, Melbourne and Titusville The libraries file all of them with a common reference number so they appear together on a “Condo Shelf.”
 We furnish Gray’s Compendium, Managing the Florida Condominium, The Condominium Concept, and other useful items.
 Ask the reference librarian where the Condo Shelf is located.

 You can find a number of items in this website to learn more about the operation of your community’s homeowners/condominium/cooperative association.
 These include our “News to Use” page with numerous articles prepared by leading Florida law firms and other experts, as well as links to numerous resources on this “Links” page.
+Many fine webinars amd in-person seminars are frequently posted on our “Non-SCCA Events” section of this website with links to sign up to them.

 Click HERE for a link to a Federal Communications Commission web page with information on what associations can and cannot do regarding the restriction of unit owners’ installation of satellite and other antennas.